 Ask the children to think about this question: Will a bird get more food if it does most of its feeding in one layer, or if it feeds anywhere in the forest?
 Explain that they will get to model the two ideas.

 Ahead of time, label each of four plates with a forest layer (floor, shrub, understory, canopy).
-Place twenty-five food tokens on each plate and then put each plate in a different location (on the floor, on a chair, on a table, on a shelf – spaced far away from each other but not too high for the children to reach easily).
+Place twenty-five food tokens (such as pennies, beads or sunflower seeds) on each plate and then put each plate in a different location (on the floor, on a chair, on a table, on a shelf – spaced far away from each other but not too high for the children to reach easily).
 Have the children make a circle around the plate on the floor.
 (For large groups, it’s helpful to divide the tokens on the forest floor among two to three plates and space them a few feet apart from each other.)
 Tell children that they are birds and they will use their “beaks” (thumb and finger) to pick up food tokens one at a time and put them in their other hand to hold.
 When the leader says “go,” the children will have five seconds to get food, and they must come back to the circle when the leader says “stop.”
 Tell them they will have a second chance to collect more food later.
 What happens?
 (Children mostly crowd around the forest floor plate(s), some getting many seeds, others getting none.)

 Using a class roster, record the number of tokens collected by each child; also add up for a total.

 Now retrieve the tokens and return them to the original four plates, twenty-five per plate.
 Divide the class into four groups, and send each group to stand near a different forest layer (four to six children per layer).
 Repeat as before, allowing about five seconds for the children to collect food tokens.
 Again, record the number collected by each child.
 How many got more the second time?
 Was the total number of tokens collected higher or lower than before?
 How does it help birds to live and forage in different layers of the forest?
 (There is less competition for resources.)